Marcelh1/fanx/mysensors/readme.md

 title: Mechanische ventilatie
 ```

-Then, you should put the FILES in the “www” folder.
+Then, you should put these [files](https://github.com/Marcelh1/fanx/tree/main/data/mysensors%20www%20folder) in the “www” folder.

 Next, you have to register the JavaScript at: “Settings”, “Dashboards”, then click on the “right top three dots”, hit: “Sources”.
 You should add a source: